 In terms of features, the internal lens has IR sensors that will record even in very dark conditions; you can use memory cards up to 400GB, and voice announcements make it easy to monitor things without being distracted from the road.
 Note, however, that you'll need to pay extra for the GPS module (for recording time, speed and location) and/or the hardwire kit if you want to use the parking mode.

-The combination of a f/1.5, six-glass lens, wide dynamic range and HDR technology means night-time recording is surprisingly clear.
-There's also shock detection, loop recording, 24-hour parking monitor, WiFi for easy connection to your smartphone app, and built-in GPS for recording your driving route, speed and other information.
+The combination of an f/1.5, six-glass lens, wide dynamic range, and HDR technology means night-time recording is surprisingly clear.
+There's also shock detection, loop recording, a 24-hour parking monitor, WiFi for easy connection to your smartphone app, and built-in GPS for recording your driving route, speed, and other information.

-If you use an unusual kind of vehicle, or want to ensure maximum camera cover, Thinkware have you covered.
-The F790 is one a few dashcams which can connect to the firm’s multiplexer which, in turn, can connect to a variety of other cameras.
-On its own, the F790 is a wi-fi GPS dashcam which shares its recordings via a free app.
+If you use an unusual kind of vehicle or want to ensure maximum camera cover, Thinkware have you covered.
+The F790 is one of the few dashcams which can connect to the firm’s multiplexer which, in turn, can connect to a variety of other cameras.
+On its own, the F790 is a wi-fi GPS dashcam that shares its recordings via a free app.
 Thinkware’s ‘Super Night Vision’ affords good quality night vision while images are successfully dewarped.

 The party piece, though, is the Thinkware multiplexer box, which allows the connection of up to 5 1080P cameras including the F790’s.
 For rideshare drivers that likely means an interior IR camera and a rear-view camera, but also available are 1080P side view cameras which cover the awkward area missed by front and rear views (where passengers board and T-Bones hit).